Cosmological implications of Bumblebee theory on an FLRW background: Introduction

-{The present study aims to analyze the cosmological evolution in the bumblebee theory in an FLRW background, by conducting a detailed study of the dynamical systems associated with its field equations.
+The present study aims to analyze the cosmological evolution in the context of Bumblebee theory on an FLRW background by conducting a detailed study of the dynamical systems associated with its field equations.
 The stability of critical points will be investigated, exploring the admissible range for the coupling constant of the theory.
 The cosmic triad formulation will be implemented to justify the use of an FLRW background and its deviations from previous models.
 Finally, comparisons with observational data, in particular with data from type Ia supernovae, will be made to assess the model's ability to reproduce current cosmological trends.
 This analysis will facilitate a multifaceted evaluation of the model's performance, including its capacity to reproduce the observed cosmological trends.
-Furthermore, in the present case the so-called statefinder parameters $r, s$ \cite{Sahni:2002fz,Alam:2003sc} are also studied.
-Those parameters may be computed within a given model, their values can be extracted from future observations \cite{SNAP1,SNAP2}, and can be very different from one model to another, even if the two expansion histories are very similar.
-The statefinder diagnostics has been applied to several DE models; see, e.g. \cite{diagnostics1,diagnostics2,diagnostics3,diagnostics4,diagnostics5} and references therein.
-The article is organized as follows: Sect. \ref{bum_action} is devoted to the presentation of the bumblebee model, Sect. \ref{cosmo_dyna} presents the general setting to address the problem, that is, the adapted Friedmann equations, the cosmological parameters and also the results provided by the dynamical system approach (phase space analysis and stability of critical points) analysis, comparison with observational SN data and statefinder diagnostic.
-Finally, Sect. \ref{Concluding_Remarks} closes the work, highlighting the main results, challenges, and outlook. }
+Furthermore, in the present case, the so-called statefinder parameters $r, s$ \cite{Sahni:2002fz,Alam:2003sc} are also studied.
+Those parameters may be computed within a given model; their values can be extracted from future observations \cite{SNAP1,SNAP2} and can be very different from one model to another, even if the two expansion histories are very similar.
+The statefinder diagnostic has been applied to several DE models; see, e.g. \cite{diagnostics1,diagnostics2,diagnostics3,diagnostics4,diagnostics5} and references therein. {The novelty of the present work lies in combining a ``cosmic triad'' configuration with a non-minimal Ricci–Bumblebee interaction and studying its cosmological consequences using dynamical system techniques.
+This allows us to identify the viable parameter space of the model and confront its predictions with the latest Pantheon+ supernova observations.} {In addition to the formal dynamical analysis, the present work aims at clarifying the physical role played by the Ricci–Bumblebee interaction in cosmology.
+In particular, we show that even the minimal sector of the theory characterized by a single coupling parameter $\alpha$ leads to a non-trivial cosmological dynamics.
+The dynamical system analysis reveals that the model naturally reproduces the standard sequence of cosmological epochs, namely a radiation-dominated phase followed by a matter-like saddle point and finally a late-time accelerated attractor.} { Furthermore, the stability analysis allows us to constrain the viable interval of the coupling parameter, $1/6<\alpha<1/2$, for which the late-time attractor corresponds to an accelerated expansion phase.
+This provides a clear physical interpretation of the Ricci–Bumblebee interaction as a possible mechanism driving late-time cosmic acceleration.
+Finally, by confronting the theoretical predictions with the Pantheon+SH0ES supernova data, we obtain observational bounds on the parameter $\alpha$, showing that the model can reproduce the observed expansion history while remaining distinguishable from the $\Lambda$CDM scenario through the statefinder diagnostics.}